chhuang-one/sqxclib/doc/SqType.md

 | SQ_TYPE_CHAR    | char*        | CHAR              | defined for SQL data type CHAR   |

 * When using above SqType, user don't need to specify SQL data type because they will map to specific SQL data type by default.
-* Different SQL products may map these C data types to different SQL data types.
+* Different Database products may map these C data types to different SQL data types.

 SqType with it's C/C++ container type: